danielxjch/danielxjch.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: Sonos Teardown
+title: Robotic Violin
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: Conducted a full design and build of a robotic violin capable of performing musical arrangements in response to WiFi UDP signals, integrating mechanical and electrical systems.
+Developed CATIA models and laser cut acrylic components, and implemented ESP32 based control using Arduino to drive servos and DC actuators for bowing and fingering motions.
 skills:
-  - drumel
+  - CATIA
-  - microprobing
+  - Arduino
-  - Electronics Teardown
+  - Electronics
-  - PCB analysis
-  - audio system design
+  - Breadboarding
+  - Laser Cutting

 main-image: /sonos.png
 ---

-# This is another demo